 I’ve gotten a few questions about Shine being good.
-And by good they mean how much Girls’ Generation tea is there.
+And by good they mean how many Girls’ Generation tea is there.
 I think there are some aspects of Jessica’s experience in Girls’ Generation in Rachel and in another older scorned female character who shows up later on.
 I like Shine for what it is.
 A cringey young adult book about idol life with two trainees fighting over a placement in a girl group and over a piece of shit guy.
 I think Shine would make a great drama.
 It has some Gossip Girl aspects to it.

 On my Instagram Story I ranked Shine 7 out of 10.
 Some may say that’s too high.
 But I see potential in this book.
 This could easily grow into a series.
 There’s a lot of world building you have to do in the first book.
 So I let that slide.
 I liked the connection foreign trainees and idols had with each other mentioned in Shine too.
 Overall I liked the book.
 It’s not a book I suggest people run and get now.
 But if you’re looking for an easy and somewhat quick read, check it out.
 I’ll leave a link below where you can get it on Amazon through my affiliate link.
 If you don’t mess with Amazon, you can find it digitally and in paper form at most major retailers like Target and Barnes and Noble.

 I hope y’all like this surprise post.
 I wasn’t initially going to do a review but my ig was blowing up after I post I received the book last night.
 I’ll be back with September Best/Worst soon.